Myth: The system is fine: people just have to change their behaviour

 - At the opposite extreme are a minority who are committed to using public transport no matter what, in some cases despite knowing that using a car would sometimes save them time and possibly even be cheaper.

 - The third group are those who use public transport because they have little choice.
 This is by far the largest group among current users.
-But although this group has come to include an increasing number of CBD commuters since 2005, it is in long-term decline (especially outside peak hour) as car ownership continues to get cheaper and governments continue to throw money at roads at the expense of public transport.
+But although this group has come to include an increasing number of CBD commuters in the past decade or so, it is in long-term decline (especially outside peak hour) as car ownership continues to get cheaper and governments continue to throw money at roads at the expense of public transport.

 - The fourth group makes up the vast majority of the population.
 These are the people who do not use public transport, who could be convinced to use public transport if it were competitive in time and cost with car travel, but who ‘know’ that it’s currently not up to scratch.

 Rather than simply give up in the face of a poor government record on public transport, most Melburnians support the policy objective of shifting car journeys to public transport in order to keep Melbourne liveable.
 When it comes to shifting actual journeys, the focus must clearly be on the fourth group above: those who aren’t implacably opposed to using public transport but avoid using it for all-too-familiar reasons – it’s too slow, or too limited in operating hours, or too overcrowded, or too expensive, or just too plain awkward compared with driving the car.